 A memorandum of Understanding (MOU), was signed between the Bahamas Bureau of Standards and Quality (BBSQ) and Underwriters Laboratories (UL), a global safety certification company based in Northwood, Illinois, during a commemorative virtual signing ceremony, February 5, 2021.
-In attendance were: Aaron Rice, Chairman of the Standards Council; and Representatives of Underwriters Laboratories -- Phil Piqueira, Vice-President of Global Standards; Maria Iafano, International Standards Manager; and Diana Rico, International Standards Specialist.
+In attendance were: Aaron Brice, Chairman of the Standards Council; and Representatives of Underwriters Laboratories -- Phil Piqueira, Vice-President of Global Standards; Maria Iafano, International Standards Manager; and Diana Rico, International Standards Specialist.

 Director of BBSQ Dr. Renae Ferguson Bufford said the signing of the MOU represented a partnership that will be beneficial to the agency.
 "We believe it to be a relationship that will contribute much to the quality development of the bureau and the work we do for the advancement and safety of our people and country."

 She said that the agreement represents a ‘good’ day for The Bahamas with a ‘happy’ culmination after many months of intensive dialogue and exchanges with Underwriters Laboratories, which conducts safety and quality tests on a broad range of products.

 "It is focused on strengthening the country’s acceptance, standing, and respect in the multilateral trading system, which demands the use of international standards, securing the UL’s confidence and thereby, their partnership.
 We anticipate our collaboration will assist the BBSQ to build capacity and advance our national quality infrastructure."